-Although a car's fuel efficiency depends on many factors, a vehicle weight plays a particularly important role – the smaller the weight, the better the fuel economy.
+Although a car's fuel efficiency depends on many factors, vehicle weight plays a particularly important role – the lighter weight, the better the fuel economy.
 In general, the effect of vehicle weight on fuel-efficiency is more important than engine size.

 In recent years, fuel economy in European vehicles has gradually improved, in part due to European CO2 legislation for all new cars sold in the EU, a law designed to reduce carbon dioxide emissions from new cars.
 CO2 reduction has also been driven by changes in car buyer preferences following the fuel price peaks in 2008 and the on-going economic downturn – both of which have renewed interest in smaller 'city' cars and superminis with better 'mpg'.

-These averages hide the large variations in fuel economy across vehicle classes that range from 86 mpg for the most fuel-efficient small diesel citycar (the smart fortwo cdi pictured left), to 18 mpg for one of the most polluting SUVs.
+These averages hide the large variations in fuel economy across vehicle classes that range from 91 mpg for the most fuel-efficient diesel (currently the Peugeot 308 pictured left), to 18 mpg for one of the most polluting SUVs.